Ranieri tells Fulham fans not to expect repeat of Leicester 'fairytale'

 Claudio Ranieri has warned fans not to expect a repeat of his Leicester City "fairytale" Premier League title heroics after being appointed as Fulham's new manager.

-Ranieri was confirmed as the replacement for the sacked Slavisa Jokanovic on Thursday (AEDT), seeing the Italian return to the Premier League for his third spell.
+Ranieri was confirmed as the replacement for the sacked Slavisa Jokanovic on Wednesday, seeing the Italian return to the Premier League for his third spell.

 Although a time may come to be ambitious, Ranieri told supporters to forget about "miracles".